JosephineHalbach/JosephineHalbach/README.md

 I have profound interest in technology and a dedication to solving complex problems.
-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in computer science has led me to develop a passion for cybersecurity, and I am now a cyber security channel account manager living out my dreams.

 ## Education

 - OJT Cyber Security Consultant	| New Horizons
 - DAAD-Scholarship at | USAL Salamanca
-- Management Assistant for Insurance and Finance Subject Area | IHK
+- Tradeswoman for Insurance and Finances | IHK
 - B.S., Economic Psychology | Fachhochschule für Ökonomie und Management (UG)

 ## Work Experience

-**Distribution Partner and Advisory Consultant | Swisslife-Select
+**Distribution Partner and Consultant | Swisslife-Select
 - Maintaining, foster and expanding business and client relationships
 - Monitoring budgets, spending, revenue and managing cost factors as well as identifying new clients and potential business opportunities